An Updated Experimental Evaluation of Graph Bipartization Methods: Introduction

 In quantum-specific experiments, we examine two distinct use cases.
 First, to represent scenarios where an automated compiler may use \myoct as a subroutine and accept heuristic solutions, we evaluate the heuristic ensemble, iterative compression, and the \ilp formulation under timeouts of 0.01, 0.1, 1, and 10 seconds.
 We find that the iterative compression implementation jump-started with heuristic solutions performs best for timeouts less than a second, after which it is worth paying the overhead of using an \ilp solver such as CPLEX.
 In a second use case where an exact solution is required in order to recognize un-embeddable quantum programs, we evaluate iterative compression, \vc-based, and \ilp-based exact solvers.
 Here we again find that \ilp formulations solved by CPLEX dominate, typically by at least an order of magnitude.

-Generalizing these results, we generate synthetic graphs using four random graph generators and evaluate whether ``generic'' instances matching the density, degree distribution, etc. exhibit similar effectiveness of reduction routines and solver run times.
+Generalizing these results, we generate synthetic graphs using four random graph generators -- including the frustrated cluster loop model, which has been previously used to generate instances for quantum annealing -- and evaluate whether ``generic'' instances matching the density, degree distribution, etc. exhibit similar effectiveness of reduction routines and solver run times.
 We find that our results on \qubo data are robust, with the same best practice recommendations.
 This experimental evidence provides practitioners with a useful reference for developing custom solutions for particular applications.

-Our work is fully replicable, with documented code ~\cite{practical-oct} open sourced with the BSD 3-Clause license.
+Our work is fully replicable, with documented code ~\cite{practical-oct} open sourced under the BSD 3-Clause license.
 For the interested reader, Appendix A contains implementation details and Appendix B contains extended results.